microsoft/qio-samples/samples/traveling-salesperson/README.md

 By working through this sample, you will learn:

-- What the traveling salesperson problem is and why it is important
+- What the traveling salesperson problem is
 - How to represent problem terms mathematically
 - How to build penalty functions to represent problem constraints
 - How to build an objective function to minimize the makespan
 - How to transform these mathematical functions into code using the Azure Quantum Optimization Python SDK
 - How to submit problem terms to Azure Quantum
-- How to interpret the results
-- How to validate the results
-- How to tune the solver parameters
+- How to verify the results returned by the solver

 ## Prerequisites